esaillar/manou/research.md

  I adapted quite naturally this method to detect misuse of barriers and worksharing constructs in OpenMP applications.
  These features were regrouped in **PARCOACH**, a GCC plugin.
 Approach that we successfully applied to multiple benchmarks and applications.

+Since December 2016, I am working on the European project HPC4E.
+My goal is to optimize kernels of some applications developed in the project with the metaprogramming language BOAST.

 <div class="well" markdown="1">
 # Publications